Our tips on balancing work and family life

 Are you productive every minute of the day in the office?
 The chance is, you’re probably not.
 Depending on your working style, without the water-cooler conversations and endless meetings, you might find you can do just as much at home in a few less hours a day.

 Focus on tasks that serve your business and team objectives first, making sure you prioritise the things that make a difference.
-Have a discussion with your employer about switching to an output vs hours approach to free a bit of precious time up in your day for being around for your children.
+Have a discussion with your employer about switching to an output vs hours approach to free a bit of precious time up in your day for being around for your children, which can help improve your work and home life balance.

 Consider time blocking